diez/www.diez.org/docs/existing-project-integration/javascript.md

 const saturation = ds.purple.s;
 ```

-Or you can take adventage of built-in getters that return object styles.
+Or you can take advantage of built-in getters that return object styles.

 <CodeTabs>
 ```jsx tabname-React